 Coffee & Conversation

 These informal conversations focus on topics relevant to advisors at UNCG.
 Presenters from across campus share their resources, tips, and information to help improve the efficiency and effectiveness of our work.
 The Coffee & Conversation series takes place September-May at 8:30 a.m. in the Elliott University Center Maple Room.
-A full schedule of this year’s events and topics will be available soon.
-Register for upcoming events here.
+A schedule of events and topics available here.

 Annual Workshop Series

 The Annual Workshop series provides more in-depth training to build important competencies in UNCG advisors.
-The full schedule of workshops and topics will be available soon.
+A schedule of workshops and topics available here.
 Register for upcoming events here.

 DEAP (Developing Exceptional Advising Professionals)